chathu92/SVD-Service-API/README.md

 #How to configure this project
 1. clone or download the project folder called “svdmisservice”
 2. Put project folder into your local host server folder (ex: xamp/htdocs).
 3. Import the database.
-To do that use this link [GitHub] (https://github.com/SVD-RND-MIS-IT/SVD-Data-Base)
+To do that use this link [SVD-Data-Base] (https://github.com/SVD-RND-MIS-IT/SVD-Data-Base)
 4. Change “config.php” in “model->common” folder of the project.
 5. Run the server